St Francis Xavier Church, Hereford: Architecture

 The exterior comprises columns and a frieze made of stucco.
 There is a dome at the back of the church.
 The front comprises two fluted Doric columns either side of the entrance.
 The interior is ornate with a decorated ceiling made of plaster.
 The church is lit by a lightwell.
 The altar is flanked by two Ionic columns.

 Parish

 There are three Sunday Masses every week.
 One is on Saturday evening at 6:00pm, the other two are at 8:00am and 10:00am on Sunday morning.
-There is a Traditional Latin Mass on the last Sunday of every month at 12:15pm.

 The church also has a relationship with the nearby St Francis Xavier RC Primary School.